cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/deploy-res-edge/README.md

 ## Test Res-Edge Data Service

 - To make sure the Res-Edge Data Service is working properly, we will use `kic test` to generate both successful and failing requests
-- `kic test` uses WebV installed in Codespace at start up
+- `kic test` uses WebValidate installed in Codespace at start up.
+For more information on WebV, see [here](https://github.com/microsoft/webvalidate)

+> Note: Failing 400 and 404 requests are run in `kic test all` by design.
+For the number of errors, refer to the summary at the bottom.
+"Errors 0" indicate all tests passed.

 ```bash